patrickplynch/NightSky-cuHackathon/README.md

 Night Sky:

-simple use of the echoAR manager and a little bit of object creation to make a midnight sky. use the link: https://go.echoar.xyz/BFQy to get to the model.
+simple use of the echoAR manager and a little bit of object creation to make a midnight sky.
+Use the link: https://go.echoar.xyz/BFQy to get to the model.
 On your phone you will be able to use the AR functionality, and if you view the link on your computer then you'll just see the object that we created itself.